Cognitive Biology

 So the way it must work is that there must be two filters which Darwin doesn’t seem to recognize, does he?: two not one.
 The first one is survivability of a mutation: suppose you have a change, and it makes it a new type of different, slightly different organism.
 Well there’s an immediate filter of, Did it survive (to reproduce) at all?
 Is it a survivable mutation?
 Is this a form of variation that the species can even tolerate while surviving?
 Forget about environmental change putting pressure on our population, is this change even survivable?
 That’s the first filter.

-Then in between the first filter and the second filter there’s this continuing exponential population explosion thing going on and what it means is that everybody’s getting many, many, many grandchildren so that even a crappy, barely survivable, but not really very usable mutation will suddenly be distributed in a species in numbers were you know after 10 generations of merely doubling it’s 1024 organisms and that’s probably enough to form the core of a new species if it happens to be the only subgroup that survives The Kataklysm that comes after.
+Then in between the first filter and the second filter there’s this continuing exponential population explosion thing going on and what it means is that everybody’s getting many, many, many grandchildren so that even a crappy, barely survivable, but not really very usable mutation will suddenly be distributed in a species in numbers where, you know, after 10 generations of merely doubling it’s 1024 organisms and that’s probably enough to form the core of a new species if it happens to be the only subgroup that survives The Kataklysm that comes after.
 Do you see the selection phase in phase 2 has to select on species which, after it killed all the ones that don’t have the advantageous feature, has to leave enough of them for them as a group to be as messy and variable and robust as a whole species is.
 It’s not just, Poof, here's a new mutation, Do you have a mutation that is selected for? -- because then that's saying everybody else dies and there’s only one there which got the mutation and that means there’s no species!
 So you need enough carriers to have a core group at the very least.

 OK, so then you have this survivable feature across some generations and there’s been doubling so you have 1000 organisms in a species of say a million or whatever, then comes the cataclysm.